pindexis/qfc/README.md

 `qfc_quick_command` expects an `id`, `a shortcut`, and a command with `$0` placeholder(which will be replaced with the completion path).
 It's recommended to choose a 2-5 length letters only `id`(else you may encounter issues).
-Also, be careful with keyboard shortcuts to choose(mapping some keys can prevent the terminal from working correctly).
+Also, be careful with what keyboard shortcuts to choose(mapping some keys can prevent the terminal from working correctly).